Gravitational matter-antimatter impact interactions: Performance of the impact model

 \subsection{Symmetry}

-The first result (shown in Figure~\ref{fig:AM_g_am}) was that a graviton environment as assumed in Refs.~1 and 2 would lead to a very strong repulsion between antimatter and antimatter.
-This is, however, not consistent with the observations described in Subsection~\ref{ss:1_3} that antihydrogen emits the same spectral lines as hydrogen in the terrestrial environment.
+The result of Equation~(\ref{eqn:antimatter_antimatter_1}) obtained from Figure~\ref{fig:AM_g_am} demonstrates that a graviton environment as assumed in \citet{WilWilDwi,WilDwi20} would lead to a very strong repulsion between antimatter and antimatter, if gravitons interact at all with antimatter.
+Both alternatives might, however, not be consistent with the observations described in Subsection~\ref{ss:1_3} that antihydrogen emits the same spectral lines as hydrogen in the terrestrial environment.
 These findings obliged us to introduce ambigravitons, i.e. a symmetric graviton and antigraviton environment.
 The interaction between antimatter and antimatter then obeyed the same rules as matter and matter.
-It is also evident that the gravitational behaviour of matter-matter particles would not change, because the antigravitons can only induce balanced indirect interactions in them.